hazelcast/hazelcast/hazelcast-documentation/src/MultiMap.md

 ### MultiMap Configuration

 When using MultiMap, the collection type of values can be either a **Set** or a **List**.
 This is configured with `valueCollectionType` parameter.
-If you choose `Set`, duplicate and null values are allowed in your collection and ordering is irrelevant.
+If you choose `Set`, duplicate and null values are not allowed in your collection and ordering is irrelevant.
 If you choose `List`, ordering is relevant and your collection can include duplicate and null values.

 You can also enable statistics for your MultiMap using the `statisticsEnabled` parameter.
 If enabled, statistics can be retrieved with `getLocalMultiMapStats()` method.
 <br></br>